mousseng/xitools/addons/xitools/README.md

 - `us` displays information about the party
 - `pet` displays information about your pet
 - `tgt` displays information about your target or subtarget
+- `inv` shows your inventories with some interaction enabled
 - `tracker` displays configurable timers for spells and abilities
 - `crafty` is a crafting skill tracker and recipe list
 - `fishe` is a fishing skill tracker and hook monitor